Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/introduction.rst

 Channels
 --------

-The sequencer workspace is horizontally striped into channels and each video strip will go in a horizontal channel.
+The Sequencer workspace is horizontally striped into channels and each video strip will go in a horizontal channel.
 Each channel is numbered consecutively on the Y axis, starting from zero.
 The X axis represents time.